ZOUKaifeng/FacialExpressionGeneration/README.md

 <img  src="Results/Face 3D.png"  />

 ## 3. Evaluation
-# 3.1 Quantitative evaluation
+### 3.1 Quantitative evaluation
-We used <b>Fréchet Inception Distance</b> score to evaluate the quality of generation and the <b>classification accuracy</b> for the disentanglement.
+We used <b>Fréchet Inception Distance</b> score to evaluate the quality of generation and the <b>classification accuracy</b> for the disentanglement, which is summarized in the table below.
-1. FID score

 | Model type  | FID | Accuracy |
 | ------------- | -------------  |-------------  |